Loading…

 IRCC reviews the PR application for inadmissibility (criminality, security, misrepresentation).
 Most protected persons receive PR within 12–24 months of application.

-Apply to sponsor immediate family members under the One-Year Window (OYW) or regular family sponsorship after receiving PR.
+Apply to sponsor immediate family members under the One-Year Window (OYW) within 1 year of becoming a protected person or receiving PR.
+Covers spouses, common-law partners, and dependent children.

 VMC's licensed RCICs assist protected persons and refugees at the stages where RCIC assistance is authorized and most impactful.

-VMC prepares the complete permanent residence application for Convention Refugees and Persons in Need of Protection — forms, police certificates, medical coordination, and supporting documents.
+VMC prepares the complete permanent residence application for Convention Refugees and Persons in Need of Protection, including forms, police certificates, medical coordination, and supporting documents.

 Protected persons and PRs who cannot use their country of origin's passport can apply for a Refugee Travel Document.
 VMC prepares these applications.